-Both PR China and RO Korea are signatories to these conventions and have actively supported their implementation.
+Both PR China and RO Korea are signatories to Stockholm Convention, Minamata Convention on Mercury, MARPOL and other conventions and international standards related with discharge of toxic pollutants and have actively supported their implementation.
 Examples include PR China's measures to eliminate the production of a large number of POPs, and prohibition on the production, circulation, use, and import or export of DDT, chlordane, and mirex.
-Another example is RO Korea's adoption of two protocols related to toxic discharges at sea: the International Convention on Oil Pollution Preparedness, Response, and Co-operation (OPRC) and the Protocol on Preparedness, Response, and Cooperation to Pollution Incidents by Hazardous and Noxious Substances (OPRC-HNS).
+Another example is RO Korea's adoption of two protocols related to toxic discharges at sea: the International Convention on Oil Pollution Preparedness, Response, and Co-operation (OPRC) and the Protocol on Preparedness, Response, and Co-operation to Pollution Incidents by Hazardous and Noxious Substances (OPRC-HNS).